Power Integrations (NASDAQ:POWI) PT Raised to $105.00

-Power Integrations (NASDAQ:POWI – Get Rating) had its price target raised by equities researchers at Susquehanna from $100.00 to $105.00 in a research report issued on Monday, The Fly reports.
-Susquehanna’s price objective would indicate a potential upside of 21.67% from the company’s current price.
+Power Integrations (NASDAQ:POWI – Get Rating) had its target price raised by investment analysts at Susquehanna Bancshares from $100.00 to $105.00 in a research report issued on Monday, Stock Target Advisor reports.
+Susquehanna Bancshares’ price target would indicate a potential upside of 21.67% from the stock’s previous close.

-Several other equities analysts have also recently commented on the stock.
-StockNews.com cut shares of Power Integrations from a “buy” rating to a “hold” rating in a research report on Saturday, February 5th.
-Susquehanna Bancshares dropped their price objective on shares of Power Integrations from $105.00 to $95.00 and set a “neutral” rating on the stock in a report on Friday, February 4th.
-Finally, Zacks Investment Research upgraded shares of Power Integrations from a “hold” rating to a “buy” rating and set a $97.00 target price for the company in a research report on Thursday, February 10th.
-Three equities research analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the company currently has a consensus rating of “Buy” and a consensus price target of $103.50.
+Several other research firms have also weighed in on POWI.
+StockNews.com lowered Power Integrations from a “buy” rating to a “hold” rating in a research note on Saturday, February 5th.
+Zacks Investment Research raised Power Integrations from a “hold” rating to a “buy” rating and set a $97.00 price target on the stock in a research report on Thursday, February 10th.
+Finally, Susquehanna boosted their price target on Power Integrations from $100.00 to $105.00 in a research report on Monday.
+Three investment analysts have rated the stock with a hold rating and four have given a buy rating to the company.
+According to MarketBeat, the stock currently has an average rating of “Buy” and an average target price of $105.17.

-In other news, VP Clifford Walker sold 638 shares of the stock in a transaction dated Wednesday, February 2nd.
-The shares were sold at an average price of $79.89, for a total transaction of $50,969.82.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, VP David Mh Matthews sold 2,500 shares of the business’s stock in a transaction on Monday, February 28th.
-The stock was sold at an average price of $89.79, for a total transaction of $224,475.00.
+In related news, VP Doug Bailey sold 3,716 shares of the company’s stock in a transaction on Monday, February 14th.
+The stock was sold at an average price of $85.04, for a total transaction of $316,008.64.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, CFO Sandeep Nayyar sold 1,114 shares of the company’s stock in a transaction on Wednesday, February 2nd.
+The stock was sold at an average price of $79.72, for a total value of $88,808.08.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 46,992 shares of company stock worth $3,967,515.
-1.40% of the stock is currently owned by insiders.
+Over the last ninety days, insiders sold 46,992 shares of company stock worth $3,967,515.
+1.40% of the stock is currently owned by corporate insiders.

-Large investors have recently modified their holdings of the stock.
-National Bank of Canada FI acquired a new position in shares of Power Integrations in the fourth quarter valued at $25,000.
-Allworth Financial LP increased its stake in shares of Power Integrations by 65.9% in the 3rd quarter.
-Allworth Financial LP now owns 272 shares of the semiconductor company’s stock valued at $27,000 after purchasing an additional 108 shares during the last quarter.
-Covestor Ltd bought a new position in shares of Power Integrations in the fourth quarter worth about $29,000.
-West Oak Capital LLC acquired a new stake in Power Integrations in the third quarter valued at approximately $35,000.
-Finally, CWM LLC acquired a new stake in shares of Power Integrations during the fourth quarter valued at about $33,000.
-Institutional investors and hedge funds own 94.93% of the company’s stock.
+A number of institutional investors and hedge funds have recently modified their holdings of the stock.
+Wells Fargo & Company MN grew its stake in Power Integrations by 6.9% during the 4th quarter.
+Wells Fargo & Company MN now owns 156,836 shares of the semiconductor company’s stock worth $14,569,000 after buying an additional 10,159 shares during the last quarter.
+William Blair Investment Management LLC grew its stake in Power Integrations by 123.9% during the 4th quarter.
+William Blair Investment Management LLC now owns 381,203 shares of the semiconductor company’s stock worth $35,410,000 after buying an additional 210,984 shares during the last quarter.
+Woodline Partners LP bought a new position in Power Integrations during the 4th quarter worth $29,382,000.
+EFG Asset Management North America Corp. bought a new position in Power Integrations during the 4th quarter worth $2,446,000.
+Finally, Goldman Sachs Group Inc. grew its stake in Power Integrations by 17.3% during the 4th quarter.
+Goldman Sachs Group Inc. now owns 358,601 shares of the semiconductor company’s stock worth $33,310,000 after buying an additional 52,944 shares during the last quarter.
+Hedge funds and other institutional investors own 94.93% of the company’s stock.

 Power Integrations Company Profile (Get Rating)